 You must agree with the terms and conditions specified in this link before downloading any material from the Kreiman lab web site.
 Downloading any material from the Kreiman Lab web site implies your agreement with this license.

 Singer and Kreiman.
 Asynchrony disrupts object recognition.
 Journal of Vision (2014).
 PDF.
-Visual recognition was significantly disrupted by asynchronies of approximately 30 ms, suggesting that spatiotemporal integration begins to break down with even small deviations from simultaneity.
+Spatiotemporal integration during recognition breaks down with even small deviations from simultaneity.

 Hemberg et al. Integrated genome analysis suggests that most conserved non-coding sequences are regulatory factor binding site.
 Nucleic Acids Research (2012).
 PDF.
 A method to build putative transcripts from high-throughput total RNA-seq data.
 (HATRIC)

 Liu et al. Timing, timing, timing: Fast decoding of object inforrmation from intracranial field potentials in human visual cortex.
 Neuron (2009).
-PDF Rapid responses along the ventral visual stream in the human brain show selectivity to faces and objects, tolerance to object transformations which can be decoded in single trials.
+PDF.
+Rapid selective and tolerant responses along the ventral visual stream in the human can be decoded in single trials.

 Kreiman.
 Identification of sparsely distributed clusters of cis-regulatory elements in sets of co-expressed genes.
 Nucleic Acids Research (2004).
 PDF.
 A method for de novo discovery of gene regulatory sequences for sets of co-regulated genes.
-(CISREGUL)
+(CISREGUL).
+GitHub link.

-Zirlinger et al. Su et al. Amygdala-enriched genes identified by microarray technology are restricted to specific amygdaloid sub-nuclei.
+Zirlinger et al. Amygdala-enriched genes identified by microarray technology are restricted to specific amygdaloid sub-nuclei.
 PNAS (2001).
 PDF.
-Microarray technology was used to examine the gene expression patterns of the different sub-nuclei within the amygdala.
+Microarray technology uncovered gene expression patterns of the different sub-nuclei within the amygdala.

 Spike sorting software (Spiker) Extracellular recordings of spikes often capture the activity of multiple neurons in the vicinity of the microwire electrode.
 Spiker is an unsupervised algorithm to separate the different putative units.